KremzeeqOrg/fruit-project-api-scraper/README.md

 ### Steps

-1. In AWS, setup AWS SSM Parameter with config for scraping a target api.
+1. In AWS, setup AWS SSM Parameter with config for scraping a target API.
 Also, setup any target AWS Dynamo DB tables, with a specification for the hash key.
 Please see [here](#Setting up AWS SSM Parameter for target API) for more info on this.

 2. Review the API Mapping Config [here](#updating-api-mapping-config).
 If the `api_name` is not listed for your target API, you will need to update this config.